I'm your host and America's anchor man, El Rushbow, Half My Brain.

 That's their base talking.

-Did you know that Judith Miller was back in court fighting with the special prosecutor uh Patrick Fitzgerald again?
+Did you know that Judith Miller was back in court fighting with the special prosecutor Patrick Fitzgerald again?

-Yesterday's appearance in Manhattan before the U.S. Court of Appeals for the second circuit was another instance of Mr. Fitzgerald trying to find out about Ms. Miller's sources this time by looking at the New York Times phone records.
+Yesterday's appearance in Manhattan before the U.S. Court of Appeals for the Second Circuit was another instance of Mr. Fitzgerald trying to find out about Ms. Miller's sources, this time by looking at the New York Times phone records.

-At the center of this leak case is the question of how Judith Miller, who has since left the New York Times, and a second Times reporter came to learn of the government's plan to take action in the wake of September 11th against two Islamic organizations suspected of having terrorist ties.
+At the center of this leak case is the question of how Judith Miller, who has since left the New York Times and a second Times reporter, came to learn of the government's plan to take action in the wake of September 11th against two Islamic organizations suspected of having terrorist ties.

-Now she was she was subpoenaed.
+Now, she was subpoenaed.

-Judith Miller turned up at a Federal Appeals Court Manhattan yesterday for arguments over whether the feds have a right to subpoena her phone records as part of a probe into Islamic charities and terror financing.
+What this is all about, Judith Miller turned up at a federal appeals court manhand yesterday for arguments over whether the feds have a right to subpoena her phone records as part of a probe into Islamic charities and terror financing.

 The New York Times wants to stop authorities from gaining access to records for calls that Miller and another reporter, Philip Shannon, made to sources in the wake of the September 11th, 2001 attacks.